rojounooo/microsoft-intune-lab/README.md

 ## Repository Structure

-Each topic area has its own directory for notes, exported policy configs, runbooks, and screenshots.
+Each topic area has its own directory with guides and notes on what I have learnt.

 ```
 .
-├── assets/
 ├── 01-tenant-setup/
 ├── 02-device-enrollment/
 ├── 03-compliance-policies/